oneapi-src/oneTBB/rfcs/README.md

 ## Document Style

-The design documents are stored in the `rfcs` directory.

-- Each RFC is stored in a separate subdirectory `rfcs/proposed/<feature>_<extension_description>`
+The design documents are stored in the `rfcs` directory, and each RFC is placed in its subdirectory under `rfcs/proposed/<feature>_<extension_description>`.

 - There must be a `README.md` file that contains the main RFC itself (or links to a file that contains it in the same directory).
-  - The body of the RFC should be based on [template.md](template.md)
+  - The RFC should follow the [template.md](template.md) structure.
   - The directory can contain other supporting files, such as images, tex formulas, and sub-proposals / sub-RFCs.
-  - It is not required to use the markdown file format based on the exact template file for writing RFCs.
+  - We highly recommend using a text-based file format like markdown for easy collaboration on GitHub, but other formats like PDFs may also be acceptable. template file for writing RFCs.
 However, it is strongly recommended to use text-based file format that can be rendered by GitHub to allow for easy collaboration using PR comments.
 Even so, files such as pdfs may be acceptable.
-- If the RFC is written in markdown.
-The width of the text should be limited by 80 symbols, unless there is a need to violate this rule, e.g. because of long links or wide tables.
+- For the markdown-written RFC, keep the text width within 80 characters, unless there is a reason to violate this rule, e.g., long links or wide tables.
 - It is also recommended to read through existing RFCs to better understand the general writing style and required elements.